StevenTammen/StevenTammen.github.io/pages/keyboard-layouts.md

 },2
 |,1
 ·,1
 ```

-Due to the nature of the particular corpus I chose (which has a lot of references to Bible verses), I chose to separate out the semicolons, dashes, and colons associated with Bible verse references (demarcated above as v; v- and v:, respectively), since they will be handled separately with the numbers.
+Due to the nature of the particular corpus I chose (which has a lot of references to Bible verses), I chose to separate out the semicolons, dashes, and colons associated with Bible verse references (demarcated above as v; v- and v:, respectively), since it makes the most sense to treat them separately with the numbers.

 For the base layer, we are only interested in the top 6 punctuation characters.
 While some of the numbers have a higher frequency (at least in this corpus) than the punctuation characters, there are good reasons for keeping the numbers together, which will be discussed below.
 If you combine the opening and closing smartquotes with the total for normal quotes, the six most frequent non-letter and non-number characters, in order of descending frequency, are: